sadiv/docs/en/docs/api/sending/SendFileByUrl.md

 # SendFileByUrl

-The method is aimed for sending a file downloaded by Url.
+The method is aimed for sending a file uploaded by Url.
 The message will be added to the send queue.
 The rate at which messages are sent from the queue is managed by [Message sending delay](../send-messages-delay.md) parameter.